 But Won’t I Be Embarrassed if I’m Caught Practicing Public Speaking???

-Unless your friends are nasty people (and they’re not, right?), the worst thing that happens, if they figure out what you’re up to, is that you’ll have a good laugh, and maybe get a little teasing.
+Unless your friends are nasty people (and they’re not, right?), the worst thing that will happen, if they figure out what you’re up to, is that you’ll have a good laugh, and maybe get teased a little.

 Try it, and see!